-Gordon Ramel is an American poet who has "come to poetry as a scientist."
+Gordon Ramel is a British poet who has "come to poetry as a scientist."
 His university degrees are in ecology.
 He won a first poetry

 prize at the age of 14, but didn't really find "time to water the seeds of creativity" until he was 43.
 His poem "Darkness"